UoB-COMSM0166/2026-group-27/README.md

    - Did not attend demo session <br>
    - Was not in contact with the team <br> towards the end of the project (after easter) <br>
-   - No known contribution to game design, code, or repo</td>
+   - No known contribution to game design,<br>
+     code, or repo</td>
   </tr>